 Plant medicine works on many different levels and so can be applied in different ways.
 This is something that orthodox medicine struggles with.
-Often people in the west come to herbalism because they’ve tried orthodox methods but they are not finding health.
+Often people in the west come to herbalism because they’ve tried orthodox methods, but they are not finding health.
 Others come because they have always had a leaning towards more natural treatment.
 Still, herbalism isn’t easy to standardise as the whole plant medicine (as opposed to extracted constituents) seems to work differently on the body in different people.
-For example, some people react tearily to St. John’s wort while others applaud its uplifting qualities.
+For example, some people react to St. John’s wort with tears and sadness while others applaud its uplifting qualities.
 It is because of this that scientific research is limited.
 However, there is research on plants that is readily available – it must be critiqued but we can learn so much from a blend of traditional and scientific knowledge.

 01453 765 956